AncientKing37/fortflux/README.md

-# ELITE MP - Digital Marketplace
+# FortFlux - Digital Marketplace

 A modern, secure marketplace built with React, TypeScript, and Tailwind CSS.